nafg/reactive/reactive-web-demo/src/main/resources/site/web/Events.md

 ### `DomEventSource`

-Let's move on to `DomEventSource`.
+Let’s move on to `DomEventSource`.
 `DomEventSource` wraps an `JsEventStream` that fires values that encode the event data.
 This lets you handle the event on the client side, without requiring an